LaserHydra/Backpacks/README.md

 - If you want backpack size to be reset at the beginning of each wipe, you would need another plugin to reset permissions at that time.
 - If you want to allow players to increase their backpack size multiple ways, such as via a skill tree, via store purchases, via consumable items found and/or traded amongst players, that combination simply wouldn't be feasible because each upgrade source could override the others or have no effect if the permission granted corresponded to a smaller size than the player currently has.

 Dynamic backpack size attempts to solve these problems.
 Using dynamic size, you can define size profiles, which declare an initial size and max size.
 You assign size profiles to players via permissions.
-At the beginning of each wipe, each player's backpack size is reset to the initial size of their profile.
+At the beginning of each wipe, each player's backpack size is optionally reset to the initial size of their profile.
 Throughout a wipe, players can acquire size upgrades from various sources (i.e., other plugins) up to the max size declared in their profile.
 For example, if a player's size profile declared an initial size of 6, and a max size of 48, the player could incrementally acquire upgrades until they reach a size of 48, at which point, the backpack could no longer be upgraded.

 In order to get started with dynamic backpack size, set the `Dynamic Size (EXPERIMENTAL)` -> `Enabled` config option to `true` and reload the plugin.
 Then, grant one of the below permissions (or a new one that you define in the config)

 The following permissions come with the plugin's **default configuration**.
-Additional size profiles can be defined in the config, which will generate additional permissions..
+Additional size profiles can be defined in the config, which will generate additional permissions.

 - `backpacks.size.profile.6-48` -- 6 to 48 slots
 - `backpacks.size.profile.6-96` -- 6 to 96 slots